os-cillation/easyfpga-sdk-java/wiki/getting_started.md

 * This inheritance requires the implementation of the `build()` method.
 This method should include the instantiation of all easyCores and calls of the connect method.
 * The connect method connects a source- to a sink-pin.
 In order to get a certain pin, the easyCores as well as the FPGA have `getPin()` methods.
 * The getter method `getGPIO()` will be called by the host application for referencing the GPIO easyCore

+Note that it is mandatory to call the `connect` method with at least one pin of each easyCore.

 ## Implement Host Application
 In the following we will discuss the host application included in the template: